kangkyu/evernote_clone/README.md

 + after signed in, user taken to notebooks list
 + no show register or login links on navigation bar, if logged in.
 + notebooks list should for one user who logged on
++ create a new notebook
++ display the list of existing notebooks
++ make each notebook title on the list link to its notes